manishkumart/manishkumart/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Advance NLP
+- 🌱 I’m currently learning Advance NLP and DL
 - 👯 I’m looking to collaborate on some excitng reasearch work in AI space
 - 💬 Ask me anything about machine learning to NLP